Bournemouth Echo news, sport, leisure, Bournemouth Air Festival, jobs, homes, Dorset, snow, schools

 Keep up-to-date with latest on the roads

-A POLICE officer had an amusing response to a 'wannabe gangster' trying to take over the town's skate park.

-LUCKY Daily Echo readers have the chance to win a five-night…
+We have teamed up with EasyTheatres for the chance to win a pair…

 Enter your postcode, town or place name